T

 neighborhood

-Wander through the narrow, cobblestone streets of this UNESCO World Heritage site.
-Admire the colorful buildings, street art, and the lively atmosphere along the Douro River.
+Wander through the narrow, winding streets of this UNESCO World Heritage site.
+Enjoy the colorful buildings, street performers, and lively atmosphere along the Douro River.

 4. Evening